paavani/howto/postgres.md

 ## To see list of databases
 	\l or \l+ (it gives \l and including size,tablespace,description)

+##To see list of schemas in database

+	\dn -- It display list of schemas of connected database and owner

+	\dt *.* --It display the list of schemas,tables,owner

 ## To see list of tables
 	\d or

+	Note: By default it display the[ public schema] tables

+##To see list of tables of particular schema

+	syntax: \d schemaname.*

+	\d practise.*

 ## To see table structure
 	\d tablename